orchy-mfe/orchy-doc/docs/documentation/wc-configuration/microPages.md

 ## Properties injection

-In properties injection, `microPages.microFrontend.properties` has more priority than `microPages.properties`.
+While injecting properties, `microPages.properties` has the least priority..

-This means that if a property is defined in both `microPage.properties` and `microPages.microFrontend.properties`, only the value in `microPages.microFrontend.properties` will be effectively injected.
+This means that if a property is defined in both [`microPage.properties`](#micropagesproperties) and [`PageBuilder element property`](../page-configuration/common-page-configuration#properties), only the value in [`PageBuilder element property`](../page-configuration/common-page-configuration#properties) will be effectively injected.

 :::danger
 There are two properties reserved for specific `orchy` usage: